14 Magical Holiday Activities in Central Massachusetts

 Many towns throughout Central Mass will be holding official tree lightings.
 Here’s just a few examples:

-• Sturbridge is hosting their annual tree lighting on Friday, November 24th, 2023.
-The event will feature Santa, fun local music, and a coloring contest for kids.
+- Sturbridge is hosting their annual tree lighting on Friday, November 29th, 2024.
+The event will feature Santa, fun music, and a coloring contest for kids.
 If you bring a gift for the Toy for the Cops & Kids Toy Drive with Sturbridge Police Department, or a wish list item for a local animal rescue (Wings of Freedom), you’ll be entered into a holiday raffle.

-• Kelly Square in Worcester is having a tree lighting extravaganza on Saturday, December 2nd, 2023.
+- Kelly Square in Worcester is having a tree lighting extravaganza on Saturday, December 7th, 2024.
 In addition to the lighting itself, they’ll have meet and greets with Santa Claus, horse drawn wagon rides, and appearances by the Grinch, Rudolph, and others.
-Table Talk will be there with free mini pie samples, and Polar will be providing seltzer samples.
+Local businesses will be there with free gifts, food tastings, and beverages!
+And Dunkin will be serving up hot chocolate.

-• Concord’s tree lighting will take place on December 3rd, 2023.
-The event will feature a parade, entertainment, and visits with Santa.
+- Concord’s tree lighting will take place on December 1st, 2024.
+The event will feature a parade, Santa on a fire truck, entertainment, and food trucks.

 Check with your own local town to see if they offer a tree lighting event.